-Each non-employee and non-affiliated director of the Company is eligible to receive an annual grant of restricted stock units ("RSUs"), with a grant date fair value of \$300,000; for 2022, in order to transition the grant cycle to coincide with the Company's annual stockholder meetings, each such director will receive an annual grant of RSUs on April 1, 2022, with a grant date fair value of \$350,000 (the "2022 Annual Grant Value"), which grant will vest on the earlier of June 1, 2023 or the day before the date of the Company's annual meeting of stockholders for 2023 (such earlier date, the "Vesting Date"), subject to the director's continued service on the Company's Board through the Vesting Date.
+Each non-employee and non-affiliated director of the Company is eligible to receive an annual grant of restricted stock units ("RSUs"), with a grant date fair value of \$300,000, on the date of the Company's annual meeting date each year, which grant will vest on the earlier of June 1 of the following year or the day before the date of our annual meeting of stockholders the following year; for 2022, in order to transition the grant cycle to coincide with the Company's annual stockholder meetings, each such director received an annual grant of RSUs on April 1, 2022, with a grant date fair value of \$350,000 (the "2022 Annual Grant Value"), which grant will vest on the earlier of June 1, 2023 or the day before the date of our Annual Meeting (in each case, such earlier date, the "Vesting Date"), subject to the director's continued service on our Board through the Vesting Date.

-Each new non-employee and non-affiliated director of the Company will receive a prorated initial grant of RSUs upon joining the Board to be determined based on the annual grant value; for 2022, such prorated grant will be determined by (i) multiplying the number of months remaining following the date of grant, including the onboarding month, through the Vesting Date, by the 2022 Annual Grant Value, and (ii) dividing by 14, which grant will vest on the Vesting Date, subject to the director's continued service on the Board through the Vesting Date.
+Each new non-employee and non-affiliated director of the Company will receive a prorated initial grant of RSUs upon joining the Board to be determined based on the annual grant value by (i) multiplying the number of months remaining following the date of grant, including the onboarding month, through the Vesting Date, by the value of the annual grant (for 2022, the 2022 Annual Grant Value), and (ii) dividing by 12 (for 2022, by 14), which grant will vest on the Vesting Date, subject to the director's continued service on the Board through the Vesting Date.